-Now this is the part where your own conscience comes in to play with closing your rings.
-After you’ve lowered your move goal to be in line with a rest day, sick day, or other scenario you can use these steps to easily close your exercise goal.
+Now, this is the part where your own conscience comes in to play with closing your rings.
+After you’ve lowered your move goal to be in line with a rest day, sick day, or another scenario, you can use these steps to easily close your exercise ring.

-- Other workouts don’t require your heart rate to be at a certain threshold to count as minutes towards your exercise ring
+- Mind & Body and Other workouts don’t require your heart rate to be at a certain threshold to count as minutes towards your exercise ring

 As long as you remember to close your stand goal ring, you should be all set!

 - Apple Watch: How to use Theater Mode